MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_query.rst

       Please note that you can improve the current procedures or add new procedures by contributing at the `CMAP database repository`_.
       Below is a selected list of stored procedures and functions, their arguments will be described in more detail subsequently:

+..COMMENT: Where do you describe the arguments below in more detail?

         * uspCatalog
         * uspSpaceTime